Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [Decentraleyes](https://decentraleyes.org/) *Protects you against tracking through "free", centralized, content delivery.*
 - [NoScript Security Suite](https://noscript.net/) *Allow potentially malicious web content to run only from sites you trust.*
 - [Reddit Random Redirect](https://addons.mozilla.org/en-US/firefox/addon/reddit-random-redirect/) *A lightweight Firefox extension that instantly transports you to a random subreddit with a single click.*
+- [StumbleUponAwesome](https://github.com/basharovV/StumbleUponAwesome) *A browser extension that takes you to a random site from one of the awesome curated lists.
+Like good ol' StumbleUpon, for developers, tech & science lovers.*
+- [FireShot](https://addons.mozilla.org/en-US/firefox/addon/fireshot/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) *Performs full page screen capture.*
+- [User Agent Switcher and Manager](https://add0n.com/useragent-switcher.html) *The "User-Agent Switcher and Manager" extension allows you to alter your browser's User-Agent string, which is used by web servers to provide content to you.*
+- [Youtube Volume Scroll](https://github.com/Araxeus/Youtube-Volume-Scroll) *Browser Extension that enable scrolling mousewheel to control volume on Youtube and Youtube Music.*
+- [Tab Preview On Hover](https://github.com/easonwong-de/Tab-Preview-On-Hover) *Adds on-hover tab preview to Firefox (requires CSS theme).*
+- [Export Cookies](https://github.com/rotemdan/ExportCookies) *WebExtension to export cookies to a Netscape format cookies.txt file.*
+- [Magnifying Glass](https://addons.mozilla.org/en-US/firefox/addon/magnifying-glass/) *Convert your mouse cursor to a high-quality magnifying glass.*
+- [Open in Browser](https://addons.mozilla.org/en-US/firefox/addon/open-in-browser/) *Offers the possibility to display documents in the browser window.*
 - []() **

 #### 📜 Scripts